jbohnslav/jbohnslav.github.io/content/posts/muon-kimi2-translation.md

 ## About the translation

 This is a translation of the original blog post by toothacher17.
 The original post is in Chinese and can be found [here](https://www.zhihu.com/question/1927140506573435010/answer/1927378524513219780).
 The author's tweet about it is [here](https://x.com/JingyuanLiu123/status/1944071538569097352).
-I (Jim Robinson-Bohnslav) translated it using Google Translate, Deepseek-R1, Gemini 2.5 Pro, and O3.
+I translated it using Google Translate, Deepseek-R1, Gemini 2.5 Pro, and O3.
+This translation was edited by Kimi K2-Instruct at [kimi.com](https://kimi.com).

 ## Original Post